Lucas-Erkana/Accessibility/README.md

 - On the terminal run this command git clone https://github.com/Lucash2022/Accessibility.git

-- Go to the repository folder using command prompt cd Awesome_Book.
+- Go to the repository folder using command prompt cd Accessibility.

 - Install the dev dependencies for linters run npm install.